-Selena Gomez Shares Cute Photos Of Her Cooking At Home, Recommends Fans Of Some Things To Do During Quarantine
+Selena Gomez Shares Cute Photos Of Her Cooking At Home, Recommends Some Things To Do During Quarantine

 Trying to take a cute/serious pic of me cooking but then felt embarrassed so I’m using the candid where I look so happy but I really feel kinda cheesy. ????
 Anyway, I shared a few lists in my stories of things I’m watching, listening to and reading to keep me positive and help pass the time.
 Hope it helps you ????
 For music: “If the World Was Ending” – JP Saxe & Julia Michaels “You Say” – Lauren Daigle “Snowchild” – The Weeknd “The Blessing” – Kari Jobe, Cody Carnes & Elevation Worship “The Box” – Roddy Rich For movies: Invisible Man Jennifer’s Body American Hustle Uncut Gems Clueless Sugar and Spice After the Wedding Zodiac Election Flirting with Disaster For shows: The Morning Show Good Girls The Servant SNL (re-runs) The Mind Explained For books: “Becoming” – Michelle Obama “The Undocumented Americans” – Karla Cornejo Villavicencio “Signs” – Laura Lynne Jackson For podcasts: On Purpose with Jay Shetty Wait Wait… Don’t Tell Me A New Earth – Oprah & Eckhart Tolle Get Sleepy For accounts to follow: @tinykitchentm @jessicayellin @selenagomez.doll @chloeiscrazy @nostalgia.video

-In the span of 7 hours, her post racked up more than 4.5 million likes and over 20,100 comments, proving to be popular with her impressive 171.9 million followers.
+In the span of seven hours, her post racked up more than 4.5 million likes and over 20,100 comments, proving to be popular with her impressive 171.9 million followers.

 “Thanks so much for this love!!
 You are the BEST!
 You always cheer me up so much.
 Stay healthy, safe, and happy!
 Xoxo,” one user wrote.